Chumash revolt of 1824: Background

-Political considerations from Mexican independence in 1821 from the Spanish empire must also be taken into consideration for the Chumash motive to rebel.
-The 1810-14 Spanish constitution established a precedent for the equality of Native Americans with Europeans, and was created with participation from delegates originating in Spanish territories throughout the American continents.
+Political considerations from Mexican independence in 1821 from the Spanish Empire must also be taken into consideration for the Chumash motive to rebel.
+The Spanish Constitution of 1812 established a precedent for the equality of Native Americans with Europeans, and was created with participation from delegates originating in Spanish territories throughout the American continents.
 This constitution gave full citizenship rights to all persons in the Spanish colonial holdings, regardless of social or ethnic status.
 It also outlawed requiring Natives to pay tribute and the practices of forced labor and corporal punishment.
-The constitution itself was short lived; the official who went to Alta California to put the constitution in place was informed that it had officially been rescinded prior to his arrival, but the official continued to try and build support for the spirit of the law.
+The constitution itself was short lived; the official who went to Alta California to put the constitution in place was informed that it had officially been rescinded prior to his arrival, but the official continued to try to build support for the spirit of the law.

-Later, the Mexican declaration of independence of 1821 "abolished all distinctions among Europeans, Africans, and Indians," and a Mexican government decree the following year outlawed the term "indio" from use, to be replaced with the word "citizen."
+Later, the Mexican declaration of independence of 1821 "abolished all distinctions among Europeans, Africans, and Indians", and a Mexican government decree the following year outlawed the term "indio" from use, to be replaced with the word "citizen".
 A commissioner was appointed by the Mexican government to spread the word of the new policy throughout California and to implement government bodies responsible for carrying out the policy in 1822.
 Fray Payeras recorded that one quarter of the Native Americans in his mission voiced approval for the Mexican message of liberty.
 The Chumash people at Missions Santa Inés, Santa Bárbara, and La Purísima had heard both the Spanish and Mexican governments promise them equal treatment under the law; being mistreated by the soldiers of the presidios or the Franciscans of the missions could now incite much more outrage than it previously could, since persons committing wrongs against the Chumash were breaking their own nation's laws.